No. 19 Creighton rolls past No. 5 ‘Nova behind Zegarowski

 The Wildcats (13-3, 8-2) sustained their most lopsided loss since a 25-point defeat to Ohio State in November 2019.

-The Bluejays had their best shooting first half of the season (65.4%) and finished at 59.3%.
+The Bluejays pulled away early in the second half of the meeting of the Big East’s top two teams.
+They had their best shooting first half of the season (65.4%) and finished at 59.3%.

 Ballock made three of his six 3-pointers during a 13-2 run that extended the Bluejays advantage to 67-48.